oddjobs-maple/odd_job_guides/magelet/README.md

 - Give a nice SPEED boost (+10 SPEED), but are defensively inferior (+20 WDEF &lt; +30 WDEF; +0 AVOID &lt; +10 AVOID).

-Sauna robes, on the other hand:
+Sauna Robes, on the other hand:

 - Are more difficult to acquire, since you have to do a rather difficult quest (and one that has a minimum level requirement of 30) just to get one.